BTW-Community/Slightly_Better_Terrible_Tools/README.md

 ## License
 This project is released under the [BSD Zero-Clause License](LICENSE).
-You’re free to use, modify, and share it as long as credit is given.
+You’re free to use, modify, and share it however you see fit.

 ---